 The goal was simple: check for new posts on Instagram and if the new post is a specials board (and not some other photo) send a message over Slack.
 The anticipated plan was:

-- Scrape all the posted images from the Instagram profile @davesfreshpasta and seperate images of the soupboard from the non-soupboard
+- Scrape all the posted images from the Instagram profile @davesfreshpasta and seperate images of the specials board from the rest.

 - Retrain a Tensorflow image classifier to learn the new categories of Soup and Not Soup.